SuperOfficeDocs/superoffice-docs/docs/apps/what-api-to-use.md

 Historically, SuperOffice proxies were included in the SDK, but are now available for download on [NuGet][4].

-Both SOAP proxy options, self-generated proxies and SuperOffice proxies, have a different authentication, authorization and session-handling experience.
+Both SOAP proxy options, self-generated proxies, and SuperOffice proxies, have a different authentication, authorization, and session-handling experience.

 Self-generated proxies must create and manage user sessions themselves, as well as decide how to store and populate required details sent in each SuperOffice web service invocation.

 SuperOffice proxies are easier in that they manage the details for you.
-The power, however, does require API consumers to know more about SuperOffice NetServer internals - specifically three plugin classes that help manage session state.
+The power, however, does require API consumers to know more about SuperOffice NetServer internals - specifically 3 plugin classes that help manage session state.

 ![OnlineAuthentication.png][img5]